sjoerger/ble-plugin-bridge/docs/INTERNALS.md

 ### Overview

-The OneControl BLE Gateway uses a proprietary protocol for RV device control.
+The OneControl BLE Gateway uses a custom protocol for RV device control.
 Understanding this is critical for adding new entity support.

 ### File Structure